-The Co-pCN is synthesized via an in situ keto-enol cyclization process of urea and cobalt(II) acetylacetonate to implant single-atom cobalt in pCN framework by the bidentate ligand, as shown in Figure 1a.
-First is the formation of

-2-hydroxy-4,6-dimethylpyrimidine (HDMP) and tri-s-triazine ring, which are originated from the cyclization of acetylacetone with urea and the polymerization of urea, respectively.
-Then a bimolecular condensation occurs between the HDMP and tris-triazine ring.
-Finally, a single-atom cobalt-implanted pCN is generated through the chelation of hydroxyl group and nitrogen lone pair on HDMP with the Co2+.
+The Co-pCN is synthesized via an in-situ bato-ener cyclization process of urea and cobalt (II) acetylacetonate to implant single-atom object in pCN framework by the bidentate ligand, as shown in Figure 1a.
+First is theformation of 2-hydroxy-4,6-dimethylpyrimidine (HDMP) and tri-s-triazine ring, which ar originated from the cyclization of acetylacetone with urea and the polymerization of urear respectively.
+Then a bimolecular condensation occurs between the HDMP and tri-s-triazine ring.
+Finally, a single-atom cobalt implanted pCN is generated through the chelation of hydroxyl group and nitrogen lone pair on HDMP with the Co2+.

 Solid-state 13C nuclear magnetic resonance (NMR) spectra are utilized to analyze the carbon species of the samples.
-As shown in Figure 1b, the two carbon peaks at 165 and 157 ppm are obviously observed on pCN, which can be assigned to the C1 (CN3) and C2 (CN2(NH_x)) carbons, respectively.^[18] During the cyclization and condensation process, the HDMP will be generated and incorporated into the pCN framework.
-Figure S1 (Supporting Information) demonstrates that the pure HDMP owns four distinct peaks at 181, 161, 157, and 108 ppm.
+As shown in Figure 1b, the two carbon peaks at 165 and 157 ppm are obviously observed on pCN, which can be assigned to the C_1 (CN3) and C_2 (CN2(NH_x)) carbons, respectively.^[18] During the cyclization and condensation process, the HDMP will be generated and incorporated into the pCN framework.
+Figure S1 (Supporting Information) demonstrates that the pure HDMP owns four distinct peaks at 181, 161, 157 and 108 ppm.

 Nevertheless, because of the formation of self-assembled structures between pyrimidine derivatives, the only peak that can be determined is 108 ppm, corresponding the C3 (CC2) carbon.^[19] As for Co(1.28%)-pCN (Figure 1c), the two prominent peaks are detected at 165 and 157 ppm, similar to the spectrum of pCN.
 However, no obvious peaks of HDMP can be observed on Co(1.28%)-pCN due to the paramagnetic effect of Co.
-Thus, the solid-state 13C NMR spectrum of acetylacetone-modified pCN (aa-PCN) is detected to verify the incorporation of HDMP.
-As shown in Figure 1d, the aa-pCN presents a new peak located at 90 ppm, which can be ascribed to the $C\gamma$ (CC3) para to the hydroxyl group of HDMP.
-Compared to the pure HDMP, this peak is downshifted because the carbon is in a more electronrich environment.
-These results indicate the successful implantation of HDMP into the pCN framework, which will provide both oxygen and nitrogen ligands as the efficient and strong coordination center for the Co atoms.
+Thus, the solid-state 13C NMR spectrum of aa-PCN is detected to verify the incorporation of HDMP.
+As shown in Figure 1d, the aa-pCN presents a new peak located at 90 ppm, which can be ascribed to the C γ (CC3) para to the hydroxyl group of HDMP.
+Compared to the pure HDMP, this peak is downshifted because the carbon is in a more electron-rich environment.
+These results indicate the successful implantation of HDMP into the pCN framework, which will provide be xygen and nitrogen ligands as the efficient and strong coordination center for the Co atoms.